amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

       synthetic ones) where knowing the distribution of data can clearly influence the synthesis procedure.

-We respond to this primarily above.
+We respond to this primarily in the main response "above the fold" at the top of this response.
 For a specific example:

 Consider finding a lens of type:
 ("a" |(.5) "b") |(.5) "c" <=> "x" |(.1) "y"